rycao18/nike-account-resetter/README.md

 You are not required to support me in any way but if you would like to do so I will list ways to below!
 Thank you everyone for giving my script a try and I hope you found it useful ♥ I'm just about to start diving into javascript and bot protection, if you would like to help/ mentor me feel free to dm! 👀😅

  If you would like to support me, you can do so by :
-- Following me on twitter https://twitter.com/ayyitsc9
+- Following me on twitter https://twitter.com/rycao18
-- Comment on my legit check https://twitter.com/ayyitsc9/status/996240726286479360
 - Spread the word to your friends and groups
-- Cashapp $BloomCord

 I appreciate you if you do any of these!
-Shout out to @dc_han, he brought this up to me since he was struggling with all the resetting 😂